pulp/pulp/docs/sphinx/user-guide/nodes.rst

 is performed and what the desired effect will be.
 Strategies are incorporated at two levels during node synchronization.

-The first is the *node* level which determines how the collection of repository objects are synchronized.
-Depending on the selected strategy, repositories are created, updated or deleted to match the set of repositories to which the node is associated by bindings.
+The first is the *node* level strategy which determines how the collection of repository objects are synchronized.
+Depending on the selected strategy, repositories are created, updated or deleted to match the set of repositories to which the node is associated through bindings.

-The second is the *repository* level which determines how each repository's content is synchronized.
+The second is the *repository* level strategy which determines how each repository's content is synchronized.
 Depending on the selected strategy, content units are created, updated or deleted to match the content contained in the repository on the parent.

 Current, there are two supported strategies.

  additive
-   Results in objects present in the parent that not in the child to be created or updated as necessary.
+   Results in objects present in the parent but not in the child to be created or updated as necessary.
 This strategy should be used when objects created locally in the child should be preserved.

  mirror
-   Results in objects present in the parent that not in the child to be created or updated as necessary.
+   Results in objects present in the parent but not in the child to be created or updated as necessary.
 Any object present in the child that do not exist in the parent are removed.
-   This strategy should be used when the desired effect of synchronization is for the child repositories are to be an exact mirror of those on the parent.
+   This strategy should be used when the desired effect of synchronization is for the child repositories to be an exact mirror of those on the parent.

 .. note:: The ``additive`` strategy is the default.